ejp-rd-vp/FDP-Reference-Implementation-Configuration/README.md

 # FDP Reference Implementation Configuration
 ## NOTA BENE!
-THIS IS ONLY FOR FAIR-in-a-Box!
+THIS IS ONLY FOR FAIR-in-a-Box and/or the FAIR Data Point reference implementation!

 If you are running any other kinds of FDP, you are in the wrong place ;-)

 This is a record of the process for configuring the Reference Implementation of the FAIR Data Point (the one that is included in FAIR-in-a-box) for use on the EJP-RD Virtual Platform